-May 27, 2012 (hectares) February 29, 2012 (hectares) November 30, 2011 (hectares) Balance at beginning of period: 18,635.5 18,635.5 = Mineral leases acquired during the period: = - 18,635.5 Mineral leases relinquished during the period: - - - Balance at end of period: 18,635.5 18,635.5 18,635.5
+July 30, 2012 (hectares) May 31, 2012 (hectares) February 29, 2012 (hectares Balance at beginning of period: 18,635.5 18,635.5 18,635.5 Mineral leases acquired during the period: - - - Mineral leases relinquished during the period: - - - Balance at end of period: 18,635.5 18,635.5 18,635.5

 The Corporation holds Alberta Metallic and Industrial Minerals Leases on seven mineral leases covering 12,800 hectares (31,629 acres).
-The leases are situated in the Wood Buffalo region of Alberta, and contain silica sand resources which the Corporation plans to develop for the production of frac sand.
+The leases, referred to by the Corporation as the Firebag property, are situated in the Wood Buffalo region of Alberta, and contain silica sand resources which the Corporation plans to develop for the production of frac sand.
 Extensive independent laboratory testing has been performed to date on the silica sand, testing for appropriateness in use as frac sand.
 The results are encouraging as the Corporation's frac sand is found to comply favorably with specifications and technical standards used in the fracking industry.